FREQUENTLY ASKED QUESTIONS

 What if I don’t know who caused my accident?

 In the case of a hit-and-run where the negligent driver is never identified, plaintiffs can sometimes recover under Florida’s underinsured/uninsured motorist policies. (see above for more specifics)

-Do I need to treat within 14 days of my accident?
+Do I need to see a medical professional within the first 14 days after my accident?

 You may be confused by recent radio commercials aired by lawyer referral services such as 411 Pain or 1-800-Ask-Gary.
 In fact, a recent 411 Pain radio spot features a non-attorney spokesperson stating that if you fail to seek medical treatment within 14 days following the accident than “it just doesn’t matter.”
 This is actually quite misleading.
 Based upon changes to Florida’s no-fault statute that went into effect on January 1, 2013, an accident victim must commence medical treatment within 14 days or personal injury protection benefits will not be applicable.
 However, it is important to note that based on the new provisions to the no-fault statute, a victim only has $2500.00 in personal injury protection benefits unless a physician states the individual has an “emergency medical condition.”
 Prior to January 1, 2013, an auto accident victim had $10,000.00 in personal injury protection benefits regardless of emergency medical condition.